PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - **src_glob** - File glob to define which source code files must be processed by clang.
 - **src_exclude_glob** - Patterns to exclude files from processing list.
 - **include_dirs** - Include directories required for parsing.
 These directories are passed to clang parser.
 - **extra_headers** - Extra headers to be processed.
-For example, IEGEN uses this variable to process standard exceptions headers to generate target language bindings for them.
+For example, CppBind uses this variable to process standard exceptions headers to generate target language bindings for them.
 - **enum_field_name_prefix** - A string which is added as a prefix of enum fields names.
 - **enum_excluded_fields** - A list of enum cases which must not be exposed in the target language.
 - **cxx_out_rel_path** - C output relative path to project output directory.
 This variable is used for constructing generated C includes.